Privacy statement

 Customer register

 Huoneistokeskus maintains a customer register, and the information it contains is used to manage the contractual relationship with each customer and to provide services.
-Customer registers contain the personal information of customers, including name, email address and phone number.
-The register may also contain other information needed for identifying the customer as well as information on any customer complaints and the personal data contained in them.
+Customer registers contain the contact information for customers, including name, email address and phone number.
+The legal basis for the processing of personal data in this case is the performance of the contract.

 Broker assignment register

 Huoneistokeskus is a property brokerage company.
-The management of brokerage assignments and the laws regulating brokerage operations (including the Act on Detecting and Preventing Money Laundering and Terrorist Financing) require the collection and processing of certain personal data.
-This data is included in brokerage assignment registers.
-In such cases, the processing of personal data is based on the contractual relationship between the customer and Huoneistokeskus, and statutory obligations.
+The management of brokerage assignments and the laws regulating brokerage operations (including the Act on Detecting and Preventing Money Laundering and Terrorist Financing) require the collection and processing of the personal data specified below.
+The data subjects are sellers, buyers and buyer candidates, as well as landlords, tenants and tenant applicants.
+In such cases, the processing of personal data is based on the contractual relationship between the customer and Huoneistokeskus, and the company’s statutory obligations.

-Name, date of birth, personal identity code, address, previous address, telephone number, email address, preferred language, information about political influence (politically exposed person, PEP), identification information about or a copy of the document used for identity verification, information about guardianship or supervision of interests, other information included in the agreement concerning the assignment, information about the brokered property, profession, length of employment relationship, form of household and number of people moving into the apartment, information about any pets, income information, other information included in the application for a rental apartment, credit history information, information related to the purchase offer and its approval, information contained in the rental agreement or the deed, information about rental collateral, statement on the origin of funds, and any other information provided by the customer necessary to complete the brokerage assignment.
+Name, date of birth, personal identity code, current and previous address, phone number, email address, language of contact, information on political influence (politically exposed person, PEP), information on whether the customer is on an international or national list of sanctions (a public list of sanction decisions maintained by the National Bureau of Investigation), identifying information of the document used for identity verification or a copy of it, information about guardianship or supervision of interests, other information included in the agreement concerning the property being brokered, profession, length of employment relationship, form of household, information on pets, information about income, other information in the rental housing application, credit history information, information on purchase offers and the approval thereof, information in the rental agreement or deed, report on funding sources, and any other information provided by the customer necessary to complete the brokerage assignment.

 Brokerage assignment registers also include personal data related to the brokered property, such as the names of, and possibly contact information for, the limited liability housing company’s property manager and board members.
 In such cases, the processing of personal data is based on statutory obligations.
 The registers also contain information about any complaints related to brokerage assignments, including personal data.
-In such cases, the processing is based on a legitimate interest.
+In such cases, the processing is based on Huoneistokeskus’ legitimate interest.
+Huoneistokeskus considers that it has a legitimate interest to process personal data in order to handle complaints and to contact the customer in the event of a complaint.

 The brokerage assignment register also includes a pre-booking register of new properties, and the personal data in this register is used in the process of selling new properties.
 Pre-booking registers for new destinations contain the personal data of customers, including name, email address and phone number.
 The registry may also contain other information necessary to identify the customer.
-Processing of personal data is necessary for the performance of brokerage assignments and for ensuring compliance with statutory obligations.
+The processing of personal data is based on an agreement between Huoneistokeskus and the customer.

 Where does Huoneistokeskus obtain personal data from?

-The information in the marketing register is obtained from the data subject, for example through filling in online contact forms or participating in contests or events.
-Personal data may also be collected or updated from other personal information systems maintained by Retta Group, from the registers of partners, from companies selling personal data, and from the authorities.
+Personal data may also be collected or updated from other systems maintained by Retta Group, from the registers of partners, from companies selling personal data, and from the authorities.

-Personal data may be disclosed within the Retta Group.
+Personal data may be disclosed within the Retta Group to develop its business.

 Personal data may also be disclosed to debt collection agencies.
 In addition, establishing or defending a legal claim may require the disclosure of personal data to an insurance company or legal adviser.